Yearnsmith/listr/README.md

 ##### Save Your List

 To save a list select *Save List*.
-Lister will automatically name the save-file with the name of your list.
+Listr will automatically name the save-file with the name of your list.
 Lists are saved to `~/Documents/lister`.
 They are in YAML format, and easy to read outside of lister.
-However, modificaion outside of lister may cause them to become unreadable to Lister!
+However, modificaion outside of lister may cause them to become unreadable to Listr!

 ##### Get Help